|

-One thing I wanted to convey and dramatize in the Shadows on the Trail Pentalogy and the second book in the series Ghosts of the Heart was the results caused by wounds and injuries on a human's life 12,000 years ago.
-During my research when writing Ghosts of the Heart, I looked for evidence and information on how wounds and injuries were treated in the prehistoric world.
-Since that type of evidence is not usually found in archaeological sites, I assumed that a few known Native American treatments and cures had been passed down for generations, perhaps from Paleoindian times.
+One thing I wanted to convey and dramatise in the SHADOWS on the TRAIL Hexalogy and in the second book in the series, GHOSTS of the HEART, was what happened when Paleoindians were wounded or injured 12,000 years ago.
+While researching GHOSTS of the HEART, I sought archaeological evidence and information on how wounds and injuries were treated in the prehistoric world.
+Since that type of perishable evidence was not usually found in archaeological sites, I assumed that a few Native American treatments and cures had been passed down from generation to generation, perhaps from Archaic and Paleoindian times.

-After doing my research in concert with my own good ole common sense, I concluded that during Paleoindian times, serious wounds and injuries oftentimes led to death or at the least a debilitating life, and a debilitating life led to a low life expectancy.
-Based on the age and conditions of the few Paleoindian / Early Archaic human skeletons that scientists have found and studied, I believe this is a reasonable conclusion.
+After my research in concert with my own good old common sense, I concluded that during Paleoindian times, serious wounds and injuries oftentimes led to death or at least a debilitating life, and a debilitating life led to a low life expectancy.
+Based on the age and condition of the few Paleoindian / Early Archaic human skeletons that scientists have found and studied, this was a reasonable conclusion.

 Folsom dart point used by the Folsom People and an